Why you should feed your dog kangaroo

 Kangaroos contribute less to greenhouse gases due to their unique process of digestion.
 Kangaroos don’t just digest their food – they also ferment it!
 This means that food travels throughout the stomach and digestive system quicker, allowing less time for microbes to break down the food and produce methane.

 It’s not just emissions that make kangaroo the right choice.
 Scientists suggest that harvesting kangaroo food and fibres is “eminently wise and sustainable”, especially given they make up twice the human population.
-Kangaroo often compete with beef or sheep for scant resources available in the unforgiving Aussie outback.
+Kangaroos often compete with beef or sheep for scant resources available in the unforgiving Aussie outback.

 Kangaroo is seriously healthy